-On Saturday, January 23, 2016, the American Martial Arts Institute held its annual Adult Seminar Day at its main location in New Hartford, New York.
+On Saturday, February 4, 2017, the American Martial Arts Institute held its annual Adult Seminar Day at its main location in New Hartford, New York.
+This year Grandmaster Crandall was assisted by the five Master Instructors and 12 additional black instructors throughout the day (some were not present for the group picture).
 The seminar began at 9 am with Grandmaster Crandall going over the day's agenda, followed by brief stretching.
-With three large training floors, regular classes were held in training floors one and two, while the 17 adults and black belt instructors began the day in room three.
+With three large training floors, regular classes were held in training floors one and two, while the adults and black belt instructors began the day in room three.

 The American Martial Arts Institute strives to offer the martial arts in a variety of programs for men and women of all ages that will arm their minds with knowledge, their bodies with skills and excite their emotions.
 One way the school implements this philosophy is by holding three annual seminar events, based on age, to meet the understanding of the students in those age groups.